hielmannuraddin/w1d1-learn-git/README.md

 In the first mini-project, you'll be mimicking the steps you'll take when you first start your personal project.
 Creating a repository, linking it to your computer, then pushing those changes up to your GitHub.

-In the second mini-project, you'll be mimicking the steps you'll take with nearly every DevMountain project you do.
-You'll 'fork' the DevMountain repository, link your computer with your fork, then pushing those changes up to your GitHub.
+In the second mini-project, you'll be mimicking the steps you'll take with nearly every Makers Institute project you do.
+You'll 'fork' the Makers Institute repository, link your computer with your fork, then pushing those changes up to your GitHub.

 Finally, in the last mini-project you'll be mimicking the steps you'll take during the group project portion.
 You'll fork your group's repo, link your computer with your fork, push changes to your GitHub, then make a 'Pull Request' into your group's repo.